-A lot of Titanic (and specifically Jack) fans spent a lot of time recreating the size and shape of the door that Rose was lying on in the movie, and then trying out ways to fit both people onto it.
+After the movie, a lot of Titanic (and specifically Jack) fans spent a lot of time recreating the size and shape of the door that Rose was lying on in the movie, and then trying out ways to fit both people onto it.
 This image shows various ways that two adults could have squeezed onto the same jagged-edged door so that Jack could have been saved.
-In fact, in 2016 Kate Winslet admitted to Jimmy Kimmel that there was enough space for Jack on that door.
+In fact, in 2016, Kate Winslet, who played Rose, admitted to late-night TV host Jimmy Kimmel in an interview that there had been enough space on that door for Jack.

 The raft could have been made buoyant enough

-For years, Titanic director James Cameron rebuffed fans who insisted that there was enough space for Jack by telling them that the issue wasn’t space, but rather buoyancy.
-However, in 2012 an episode of Mythbusters recreated this famous scene in slightly warmer surroundings.
-They showed that by tying Rose’s lifejacket underneath the raft, it could have been made buoyant enough to support their combined weight.
+For years, Titanic director James Cameron rebuffed fans who insisted that there was enough space for Jack by telling them that the issue wasn’t space but rather buoyancy.
+However, a 2012 episode of MythBusters recreated this famous scene in slightly warmer surroundings.
+They showed that by tying Rose’s life jacket underneath the raft, it could have been made buoyant enough to support their combined weight.